griffithlab/rnaseq_tutorial_wiki/Intro-to-AWS-Cloud-Computing.md

 - Use of [S3](http://aws.amazon.com/s3/) and [glacier](http://aws.amazon.com/glacier/)
 - Use of [vagrant](https://www.vagrantup.com/) to launch AWS instances
 - Use of [puppet](https://puppetlabs.com/puppet/what-is-puppet) to configure Linux systems

-###Acknowledgements
-Creation of this tutorial on Amazon AWS EC2 was generously supported by [Amazon AWS Education grants](http://aws.amazon.com/grants/).

 | [[Previous Section|Syntax]] | [[This Section|Intro-to-AWS-Cloud-Computing]]               | [[Next Section|Logging-into-Amazon-Cloud]]        |
 |:---------------------------:|:--------------------------------------------------------:|:-----------------------------------------------------:|